Delvers-of-Fate/Dungeons-and-Delving/README.md

 ### Enhanced dungeons
 - Custom starting area
 - More levels
-### Monsters
+### Creatures
-- New monsters are found inside the dark caves of Delver.
+- New mobs are found inside the dark caves of Delver.
 ### Items
 - Weapons
 - Armor and wearables